marcuslimdw/marcuslimdw.github.io/_posts/2019-04-02-the-birth-of-toyml.md

 layout: post
 title:  "The birth of toyml"
 date:   2019-04-02 18:00:00 +0800
-categories: []
+categories: [toyml]
-tags: [machine-learning, python]
+tags: [computer-engineering, machine-learning, python]
 ---

-I've decided to write my own machine learning library, which I have aptly named `toyml`.
+I've decided to write my own machine learning library, which I have aptly named `toyml` ([check it out on GitHub!](https://github.com/marcuslimdw/toyml)).
 While it definitely won't be as efficient as code specifically optimised for production, such as `sklearn`, it should be fast enough to be usable for small-scale tasks, at least.
 In particular, I want to develop my skills further and write clean, maintainable code.
 To me, that means:

 * Automated testing
 * Modular, extensible design